Chinese Dishes — History, Development, Culture, Names, and Facts

 The Popularity of Rice and Development of Regional Cuisines in the Era of Division

-From the Neolithic Era to Zhou Dynasty (1046 BC — 256 BC), the ancient Chinese civilization was formed in the Yellow River area.
+From the Neolithic Era to the Zhou Dynasty (1046 BC — 256 BC), the ancient Chinese civilization was formed in the Yellow River area.

 During this peopled, people cultivated Five Grains (soybeans, wheat, broom corn, foxtail millet, and rice) and vegetables, kept livestock, and hunted in nature for food.

-Stew, boil, and roast were the main cooking methods, while pickling and air-drying were common ways to preserve food.
+Stew, boil, and roast were the main cooking methods while pickling and air-drying were common ways to preserve food.

 Cured Meat, Picture from Dong Mingyang.